karpistudio/Webflow-svg-text-animation/README.md

 # Webflow-svg-text-animation

-Custom code snippet to animate SVG text on Webflow.
+Custom code snippets to animate SVG text on Webflow when scrolled into view.